-While experiential learning by the use of simulation provides a much more immersive experience for students, it does come with some important considerations.
+While experiential learning by the use of simulation provides a much more immersive experience for students, it does come with some important considerations and best practices.

-Using simulation in the classroom can take more time and resources, at least initially, since it requires the teacher to obtain the simulator and create a lesson that effectively utilizes the simulator and achieves the learning goals.
-Furthermore, ensuring that the learning objectives were achieved can be more complicated to assess (University of New South Wales [UNSW], 2018) .
+Ramping up your simulation initiatives and redeveloping your curriculum can take more time and resources, at least initially, since it requires the teacher to obtain the simulator and create a lesson that effectively utilizes the simulator and achieves the learning goals.
+Furthermore, ensuring that the learning objectives were achieved can be more complicated to assess (16).

 Prebriefing is a way the instructor can set the framework for the purpose and the goals of the simulation.
-Prebriefing allows the instructor to set the tone of the exercise and create an environment where learners feel comfortable and free to engage in the activity without fear of judgement or criticism (Fanning, 2007).
-Simon et al. (2010) explain that “Healthcare professionals take psychological risks when they allow their performance to be watched and analyzed by peers and instructors.”
+Prebriefing allows the instructor to set the tone of the exercise and create an environment where learners feel comfortable and free to engage in the activity without fear of judgement or criticism (17).
+Simon et al. (18) explain that “Healthcare professionals take psychological risks when they allow their performance to be watched and analyzed by peers and instructors.”

-Referring back to Kolb’s Learning Cycle, another important area is reflective observation, where the student thinks about their experience and their knowledge.
+Another important area is reflective observation, where the student thinks about their experience and their knowledge.
 This is why it is important to debrief after a simulation to ensure that learning has not only taken place but also that the students have met the learning goals and, if not, this is also an opportunity for the instructor to reflect on how to improve the lesson to achieve the desired objectives.
 Debriefing discussions provide an opportunity for students to review and examine their entire experience, thoughts and actions, and use this insight to further develop their skills and transfer them during encounters with real patients.
-Turner (2018) states that “Debriefing is a fundamental aspect within simulation.
+Turner (19) states that “Debriefing is a fundamental aspect within simulation.
 It is crucial to maximize learning and to translate the lessons learnt to improve real clinical performance, and thus to reduced medical error.”

-The instructor can also consider having the students create a ‘Learning Portfolio’ as described by Zubizarreta (n.d.).
-The learning portfolio is a “flexible tool that engages students in a process of continuous reflection and collaboration” (Zubizarreta, n.d.).
-Zubizarreta (n.d.) recommends that the learning portfolio follow a simple layout, as shown in Figure 2, involving these core components: Reflection, documentation, and collaboration.
+The instructor can also consider having the students create a ‘Learning Portfolio’ as described by Zubizarreta (20).
+The learning portfolio is a “flexible tool that engages students in a process of continuous reflection and collaboration” (20).
+Zubizarreta recommends that the learning portfolio follow a simple layout, as shown in Figure 2, involving these core components: Reflection, documentation, and collaboration.

 Since a learning portfolio is a tool, how it is used and for what purpose is completely up to the individual.
 The portfolio can also exist in any format such as electronically or written.
 For a detailed guide on how to create a learning portfolio see the resources section.

-A detailed document prepared by Schwartz (2012, as cited in Cantor, 1995, p.82) suggests a framework to use, which involves contemplating the following questions:
+A detailed document prepared by Schwartz (21) suggests a framework to use, which involves contemplating the following questions:

 In regards to audiology, we suggest considering whether;